-The Final Rule requires that SMC allow parties to call "expert witnesses" for direct and cross-examination.
+The Final Rule requires that SMC allow parties to call "expert witnesses" for direct and crossexamination.
 SMC does not provide for expert witnesses in other proceedings.
-While the expert witnesses will be allowed to testify and be crosses as required by the Final Rule, the decision-maker will be instructed to afford lower weight to non-factual testimony of the expect relative to fact witnesses, and any expert testimony that is not directed to the specific facts that occurred in the case will be afforded lower weight relative to fact witnesses, regardless of whether the expert witness testimony is the subject of cross-examination and regardless of whether all parties present experts as witnesses.
+While the expert witness will be allowed to testify and be crosses as required by the Final Rule, the decision-maker will be instructed to afford lower weight to non-factual testimony of the expect relative to fact witnesses, and any expert testimony that is not directed to the specific facts that occurred in the case will be afforded lower weight relative to fact witnesses, regardless of whether the expert witness testimony is the subject of cross-examination and regardless of whether all parties present experts as witnesses.
 The Final Rule requires that SMC allow parties to call character witnesses to testify.
 SMC does not provide for character witnesses in other proceedings.
-While the character witnesses will be allowed to testify and be cross-examined as required by the Final Rule, the decision-maker will be instructed to
+While the character witnesses will be allowed to testify and be cross-examined as required by the Final Rule, the decision-maker will be instructed to afford very low weight to any non-factual character testimony of any witness.